Updated: Apr 29

 Beware though, that the conditioned mind of the competitor, the beast, and the judger will hamper your progress.
 Golf is mastered not in the physical world of strength, but within the beautiful world of presence.
 You will need to tame the mind and surrender to the faith that your swing will return to that elusive white ball that sits so patiently waiting still, on the ground, for you to send it on its way forth.

-If you would like to know more about how mindfulness can improve your golf game, reach out for a FREE mindfulness discovery session today.
+Would like to know more about how mindfulness can improve your golf game?

 Your Yoga could very well be golf, and you just didn't know it!